wso2/docs-is/en/docs/learn/extension-points-for-oauth.md

 1. When the implementation is done, package your classes as a .jar file and place it in the `<IS_HOME>/repository/component/lib` directory.

-2. Next, configure your extension in `<IS_HOME>/repository/conf/deployment.toml` file referring to the **Configuration** section of the respective extension point below.
+2. Next, configure your extension in the `<IS_HOME>/repository/conf/deployment.toml` file referring to the **Configuration** section of the respective extension point below.